 Images and fonts

-It is possible to add images (for example for backgrounds, logos, etc) and fonts to further customise the look of your website.
-We are planning to implement some automatic optimisation of the images for performance reasons (images that are too big can slow down your website), but in the meantime we recommend that you don't use images that are too big in resolution or file size.
+It is possible to add images (for example for backgrounds, logos, etc) and fonts to further customize the look of your website.
+Images with higher resolution than 3840x3840 pixels are automatically resized to that resolution for performance reasons (images that are too big can slow down your website).